 Sleeping Bag Shapes: Rectangular vs. Mummy

 Camping sleeping bags fall into two general categories: rectangular bags that offer plenty of room to roll around and pared-down mummy designs.
-Most campers stick to the more spacious rectangular shape: These versatile bags can often be completely unzipped down one side and the bottom to be used as a large blanket for two.
-There isn’t any insulation covering your head, so plan your sleepwear accordingly when taking them outside their summer comfort zone.
-Also, most rectangular bags are heavy and don't pack down small, so if you are looking for an all-in-one option for camping and backpacking, we recommend choosing a mummy-style bag instead.
+Most campers stick to the more spacious rectangular shape: These versatile bags can often be completely unzipped down one side for use as a quilt on hot nights or as a blanket for two.
+Most don’t include a hood, so plan your sleepwear accordingly—e.g., a beanie or hooded jacket—if you run cold or are expecting cooler temperatures, though there are exceptions to this rule, like Teton Sports' Celsius.
+Also, most rectangular bags are heavy and don't pack down very small, so if you are looking for an all-in-one option for camping and backpacking, we recommend choosing a mummy-style bag.

 Mummy sleeping bags trim away material in the shoulders, hips, and feet for a shape that mimics your body.
-The advantage of having a tapered cut is there is little extra space for cold spots to creep in.
+The advantage of having a tapered cut is that there isn't much extra space for cold spots to creep in.
 And with a quality hood cinched around the top of your head, you can really maximize the temperature rating potential.
-If you find yourself at higher elevations or in colder temperatures, a mummy bag is a great option.
+If you find yourself at higher elevations or in colder temperatures, a mummy bag is the way to go.

 Camping sleeping bags (Kelty Cosmic Down and Coleman Kompact 20 in tent)

 A final shape worth mentioning is the semi-rectangular bag, which—as the name implies—shares commonalities with both rectangular and mummy designs.
 In terms of dimensions, they’re typically roomier than standard mummy bags (particularly at the shoulders and hips) but not overly generous like some rectangular models.
 All in all, semi-rectangular bags typically offer a good mix of comfort and weight, shaving away excess material while still providing enough space to roll around during the night.
-For instance, NEMO’s Forte 20 has a roomier fit than most traditional mummy bags, with a noticeable boost in space around the knees and elbows.
+For instance, Nemo’s Disco Endless Promise 15 and Forte Endless Promise 20 have roomier fits than most traditional mummy bags, with a noticeable boost in space around the knees and elbows.

 Camping sleeping bag (laying out Nemo Forte 20 in tent)